Rvouill/MicrobitStarWarsGame/README.md

 - **Clone**: Use clone concept for moving elements
 - **Messages**: Use Scratch messages concept to send informations to sprites.
 - **Intersection**: Use intersection concept to manage collision between sprites.
+- **Controller**: Use a dedicated sprites to implement global logic.
-- **Variables**: Use variables concept to store and give position, and also count points.
+- **Variables**: Use variables concept to store and give position, and also count points and lives.
 - **MicroBitAddOn**: Use various concept to set & get microbit motion via sensor + buttons.

 ## Get Ready